In this post you will learn:

 Organizations used to keep physical servers on-premises, as a rule.
 For a while, that was the most effective way to secure data — it couldn’t be accessed offsite.
 Now there are many lines in from outside most systems.
 So, while physical servers still exist, they’re no longer more secure than virtualized ones.
 Running them on-premises has stopped being the best practice for critical business infrastructure.
 Organizations are turning to cloud services provided by enterprise-grade vendors with strong security.

 One reason why is that the cloud opens doors for efficiency.
 Virtualized environments allow for automation in a way that was never possible when infrastructure configuration happened through physical hardware.
-When the tasks a team supervises are predictable and repetitive, they make good candidates for automation to boost speed, quality, and team morale.
+When the tasks a team supervises are predictable and repetitive, they make good candidates for automation which boosts speed, quality, and team morale.

 For example, the work of provisioning and deploying server environments could involve running a series of bash files.
 Without automation, engineers would have to manually execute each individual task and command.
 That might take hours and could create inconsistency or increase the risk of errors.